-With Dr. Tanya Williams at Trio North York, patients have access to a wide range of medical practices and procedures including:
+With Dr. Tanya Williams, patients have access to a wide range of medical practices and procedures including:

 Our fertility practice provides our patients with a complete investigation of all aspects of infertility together with appropriate referrals as necessary to Urology, Genetics, and Endoscopy and Counselling.
 The results are analyzed by our professionals and discussed with our patients.
 In cooperation with our patients, we develop a comprehensive treatment plan that is then implemented in the clinic.
 Treatment options may range through an array of possibilities: including natural cycle monitoring, ovulation induction with fertility "pills" or "injections", sperm wash with intrauterine insemination, therapeutic donor insemination, in vitro fertilization, intracytoplasmic sperm injection, egg donation or use of a gestational carrier.

 This is the investigation and treatment of an array of disorders characterized by ovarian dysfunction.
 These can have a direct impact on fertility, and their treatment can result in restoration of normal ovulatory function and improved pregnancy success.

 (Click on the following services to view more information)

 Pelvic Ultrasound is a non-invasive technique using high frequency sound waves for visualizing pelvic structures (ovaries, uterus, etc.).
 There is no radiation with this procedure.
 It is performed using an ultrasound probe on the abdomen and also in the vagina.